Beyond the Failures: Rethinking Foundation Models in Pathology: Empirical Evidence of Weaknesses

 \section{Empirical Evidence of Weaknesses}

-While not exhaustive, the following summaries highlight several recent studies that have reported weaknesses in foundation models to analyze tissue images.
+While not exhaustive, the following summaries highlight several recent studies that have reported weaknesses in foundation models to analyze tissue images in histopathology.

 \textbf{Low Accuracy and Inconsistent Clinical Performance -- } Alfasly \textit{et al.}~\cite{alfasly2025low} evaluated several leading pathology foundation models—including UNI, GigaPath, and Virchow—on 11,444 whole-slide images from 23 organs and 117 cancer subtypes in TCGA using a zero-shot retrieval framework based on Yottixel’s patch-embedding approach.
-Despite their scale, these models achieved only modest performance, with macro-averaged F1 scores around 40–42\% for top-5 retrieval and pronounced organ-level variability: kidneys reached up to ~68\% (top-1 F1)\footnote{Outlier organ performance, such as the unusually high kidney F1 scores, may partly reflect genuine morphological distinctiveness—but could also indicate \textbf{data leakage} or hidden technical bias.
-In pathology FMs, these effects are common and often hard to disentangle, so all high outlier results warrant careful patient-level and site-level validation.}, whereas lungs dropped to ~21\%.
+Despite their size and ambition, these models managed only 40–42\% macro-averaged F1 for top-5 retrieval and showed wide, clinically unacceptable variability from one organ system to another: kidneys reached up to ~68\% (top-1 F1)\footnote{Outlier organ performance, such as the unusually high kidney F1 scores, may partly reflect genuine morphological distinctiveness—but could also indicate \textbf{data leakage} or hidden technical bias.
+In pathology FMs, these effects are common and often hard to disentangle, so all high outlier results warrant careful patient-level and site-level validation.}, whereas lungs dropped to $\approx$21\%.
 Aggregating patches into single WSI-level embeddings did not improve results and sometimes degraded them, suggesting loss of spatial information.
-Overall, while pathology foundation models outperform older CNN baselines, their absolute accuracy remains low, revealing limited generalization across tissue types and underscoring that current FMs capture texture patterns rather than true diagnostic morphology.
+Overall, even though pathology FMs outperform CNN baselines, their accuracy remains far too low for clinical relevance, and their poor cross-tissue generalization suggests that they are still modeling texture noise instead of the morphological signatures that pathologists actually use to diagnose disease.
+One must distinguish relative gains over prior baselines from absolute clinical adequacy.
+The analysis here is grounded in zero-shot or weakly supervised evaluation, cross-institutional generalization, robustness to clinically plausible perturbations, and retrieval-based performance, rather than heavily optimized downstream pipelines.
+Strong results on curated benchmarks or coarse labels may overestimate clinical readiness by masking representational fragility.